Using Passenger Applications

 Note:

-• You can only use this package on servers that run the Ubuntu® operating system.
-It is the only option available for systems that run Ubuntu.
+• This is the only option available for systems that run Ubuntu.

-• For information on how to install an application on a Red Hat® Enterprise License® (RHEL)-based server, read our How to Install a Node.js Application documentation.
+• For information on how to install an application on other Red Hat® Enterprise License® (RHEL)-based servers, read our How to Install a Node.js Application documentation.

 The Passenger package

-The ea-apache24-mod-passenger package is our new package for Passenger.
-It serves as a replacement for the ea-ruby2*-mod_passenger packages.
-In the previous packages, in order to install Passenger, you also installed Ruby and the version of the package that you installed depended on your operating system.
+The ea-apache24-mod-passenger package replaces the ea-ruby2*-mod_passenger packages.
+In the previous packages, when you installed Passenger, you also installed Ruby.
+The version of the package that you installed depended on your operating system.

 With this package, Ruby is no longer installed with Passenger.
 When you install this Passenger package, the system uses the newest installed version of Ruby, NodeJS, and Python that exists on the system.
 This simplifies the installation process and ensures compatibility with future versions.

-If you want your new application to use a different version, then you must configure it manually.
+If you want your new application to use a different version than one of these, you must configure it manually.

 Install the package